Mortrée

 Mortrée (/fr/) is a commune in the Orne department in north-western France.
 On 1 January 2019, the former commune Saint-Hilaire-la-Gérard was merged into Mortrée.

 Geography

 The commune of Mortrée is made up of the following villages and hamlets, Mortrée, Méhéran, La Grande Fosse and Saint-Hilaire-la-Gérard.

-Mortrée has a total of 10 water courses running through it, three rivers The Orne, La Senneviere and La Thouane.
-The other seven watercourses are all streams, la Gironde, The Aprel, The Ponts Besnard, La Forêt, The Renardieres, The Cercueil & the vallees.
+Mortrée has a total of seven water courses running through it, three rivers Orne, Senneviere and Thouane.
+The other four watercourses are all streams, la Gironde, The Ponts Besnard, La Forêt & The Renardieres.

 Parts of the commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

-Mortrée along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
+Mortrée, along with another 65 communes, is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.